rysiphoto/Boozy-Food/README.md

 # **Boozy Food**

 ### **Project Description:**
 ##### This site was inspired by not having easy access to a grocery store while COVID-19 was disrupting the supply chain in grocery stores.
-The Spoontacular API would generate several recipies based on up to three food items you have at your disposal.
-On the left hand side, we added a random drink gernerator to give you inspiration for a drink of your choice you'd like to make.
+The Spoontacular API would generate several recipes based on up to three food items you have at your disposal.
+On the left-hand side, we added a random drink generator to give you inspiration for a drink of your choice you'd like to make.
 The color palette consists of warm tones.
 ---
 ### **GitHub Address:**
 [Boozy Food](https://github.com/rysiphoto/Boozy-Food)